-The Personal Data Protection Act 2010 (“PDPA”) is an Act that regulates the processing of personal data in regards to commercial transaction.
+The Personal Data Protection Act 2010 (“PDPA”) is an Act that regulates the processing of personal data in regards to commercial transactions.
 It was gazetted in June 2010.

-Personal data relates directly or indirectly to a data subject, who is identified or identifiable from that information or from that and other information in the possession of a data user, including any sensitive personal data and expression of opinion about the data subject.
+Personal data relates directly or indirectly to a data subject, who is identified or identifiable from that information, or from that and other information in the possession of a data user, including any sensitive personal data and expression of opinion about the data subject.
 For example: name, identity card number, date of birth, mobile number and etc.

 The scope of work includes performing a gap analysis and impact assessment against the PDPA requirements as well as developing an implementation roadmap in closing the gaps identified in a most practical and efficient manner.
 On top of that, PwC provides PDPA awareness training.
-Please do not hesitate to contact us for more information.
+Please contact us for more information.